 My first real ride was in 2004 when I joined a 5 day packhorse trip over the Victorian Alps in Victoria.
 That helped me a great deal with learning the principles of packing.

-Did you ever imagine becoming an equestrian explorer?
+imagine becoming an equestrian explorer?

 Not until I read about Mannerheim [Note: Historical Long Rider Carl Gustaf Mannerheim], who explored Central Asia on horseback in the early 20th century.
 Then later when I witnessed the Mongols (info about this in my first answer) my interest coalesced.
 Horses to me, were, and are a way of breaking free of the shackles of roads and fences, the structure that dictates our sedentary lives, and of course horses enabled me to transcend time and place, and bridge with the land in a way that is impossible by any other means.

-Who inspired you to become a Long Rider, and why?
+you to become a Long Rider, and why?

 Mannerheim certainly was the first Long Rider that I had ever heard of, and his journeys inspired in me this concept that there were vast and scattered nations of interrelated people, a thread of connection between which could be easily traversed on horseback given that the horse is the common heritage for all peoples of the steppe.